TheHive-Project/TheHiveDocs/admin/backup-restore.md

 ## 2. Register a snapshot repository

-Create a ElasticSearch snapshot point named *the_hive_backup* with the following command (set the same path in the location setting than the one set in the configuration file):
+Create an ElasticSearch snapshot point named *the_hive_backup* with the following command (set the same path in the location setting as the one set in the configuration file):

 ```
 $ curl -XPUT 'http://localhost:9200/_snapshot/the_hive_backup' -d '{